Junang-Wang/synthetic-ddsa/README.md

 ## Getting started with training
 ### Train model use synthetic data
   - Copy your CT projection images into `CT_projs\`
-  - Download the vascular images from [vascular image](https://b2share.fz-juelich.de/records/3a652a2089ae4b84bdacc40c676e7825) into `vessels\`
+  - Download the [vascular image data](https://b2share.fz-juelich.de/records/3a652a2089ae4b84bdacc40c676e7825) into `vessels\`
   - Run the default training for U-net using `python train_syn.py --cuda --augment --add_noise`.
-For U-net GAN, use `python train_GAN.py --cuda --augment --add_noise`.
+For U-net with adversarial loss, use `python train_GAN.py --cuda --augment --add_noise`.
   - Utilize multiple GPUs for U-net using `python -m torch.distributed.launch --nproc_per_node 4 train_syn.py --m_cuda --devices 0 1 2 3 --augment --add_noise`.

-### Train model use clinical data
+### Train model using clinical data
   - Copy your DSA data into `data/` directory.
   - Modify the corresponding information in the `data/info.xlsx` based on your data.
   - Run the default training for U-net using `python train.py --cuda --augment`.
 For U-net GAN, use `python train_GAN_syn.py --cuda --augment`.